 The LEGO® Millyard Project is the largest permanent LEGO® installation at minifigure scale in the world.
+The installation is in the SEE Science Center.
 The project represents Manchester's Amoskeag Millyard as it might have looked circa 1900.
 The Amoskeag Manufacturing Company was commonly recognized as the largest textile manufacturer in the world by 1915.
 The Amoskeag mill complex spanned over a mile on the east side of the Merrimack River and half a mile on the west side.
 This model represents a portion of the east side, along with part of downtown Manchester, the city that the Amoskeag company helped to build.

 - The project was built at a scale of approximately 55:1, called minifigure scale, which means to match the proportions of the LEGO® minifigure people.